SamieiSara/covid19-substance-use-healthcare-analytics/README.md

 - **Quebec is excluded from hospitalization data**; ED data covers ~80% of the Canadian population
 - ED visit counts likely underestimate true substance-related harm — many cases (especially fatal ones) never reach a hospital

----

-## Key Business Questions Answered
-- Which substance-related harms increased most during COVID-19?
-- How did ED visits and hospitalizations diverge during the pandemic?
-- Which demographic groups bore the greatest increase in harm?